Kasbah of the Udayas: History

 During this time (early 17th century) they built a broad platform on the kasbah's northeastern edge, overlooking the river, which was used for semaphore signalling.
 A warehouse structure was later added on it during the 18th century, used today as a school and a carpet workshop.
 Below the platform, to the North, was a sqala, a seaside fortification and artillery platform, while just 25 meters upriver from this, to the East, was the "Tower of the Corsairs", also added in the 18th century.
 This was a round tower with openings for 4 canons aimed at the river.
 The tower rose only 3 meters above the water and was hidden from view behind the sqala, thus allowing its canons to catch pursuing enemy ships by surprise.
-The Republic of Salé remained outside the control of the central government until 1666, when the Alaouite sultan Moulay Rashid took over the area and placed the corsairs under his authority.
+The Republic of Salé remained outside the control of the central government until 1666, when the 'Alawi sultan Moulay Rashid took over the area and placed the corsairs under his authority.

 The southwestern section of the Kasbah today was added during the Alaouite period, especially in the 18th century.
 It includes a palace or royal pavilion built by Sultan Moulay Ismail (ruled 1672–1727) at the end of the 17th century and serving today as a museum.
 Moulay Ismail was also responsible for settling a part of the Udayas (or Oudayas), a guich tribe ("Army" tribe serving in the sultan's military), in the kasbah to serve as a counterbalancing force against other unruly tribes in the region.
-However, the name "Udaya" only became associated with the kasbah in the 19th century, after the tribe was permanently expelled from the region of Fez by the Alaouite sultan Abd ar-Rahman and their remaining members settled in the kasbah.
+However, the name "Udaya" only became associated with the kasbah in the 19th century, after the tribe was permanently expelled from the region of Fez by the Alaouite sultan Abd ar-Rahman and their remaining members settling in the kasbah.

-Along with the Kasbah, Rabat was added to the UNESCO World Heritage Tentative List on July 20, 2006, in the cultural category.
+A restoration of the Kasbah of the Udayas was initiated in 1914 under the French Protectorate.
+The work was led by Maurice Tranchant with the assistance of local master craftsmen, including Hadj Driss Tourouguy.
+The Kasbah, along with other historic sites in Rabat, was added to the UNESCO World Heritage Tentative List on July 20, 2006, in the cultural category.
 It was granted World Heritage Status in 2012.